SBL Premier Cup

 Information about the Senior British League Premier Cup

-The Senior British League Premier Division Cup inaugural event was held in the 2022/23 season.
+The Senior British League Premier Division Cup was first held in the 2022/23 season.

 It is a knockout competition held at the end of the regular league season and gives teams the chance to go for a ‘league and cup double’.

-All Premier Division clubs compete and Championship clubs are invited in finishing order to make up a total of eight clubs.
-Clubs are only be allowed to enter one team and seeding will be based on the regular season.
+All Premier Division clubs compete.
+Clubs are only allowed to enter one team and seeding will be based on the regular season.

 The clubs